 Call 303-268-2144 to speak with someone from Mile High Recovery Center’s knowledgeable team of professionals about our Colorado drug addiction therapy center in Denver.
 You can also complete our simple online form.

 When you understand how your thinking connects with your behavior, you can change your entire life experience by shifting your thoughts.
 This practice is embedded in principles of mindfulness, through which you start to notice the intuitive thinking that often influences your mood, feelings, and behaviors without your awareness.

 Research has shown that humans default to negative self-talk more readily than positive self-talk.
 In other words, in their internal dialogue with themselves, they are more likely to repeat the following negative statements than something like “I am worthy of love” or a similarly positive thought:

 Thoughts influence everything in a person’s life.
 They affect all decisions, including doing nothing, taking dangerous risks, and everything in between.
 It’s important to realize that you have power over your thoughts and reactions.
-Using cognitive-behavioral therapy in Colorado, Mile High Recovery helps you gain insight into your habitual thoughts and guides you toward replacing them with healthy, positive cognitive patterns.
+Using cognitive-behavioral therapy in Colorado, Mile High Recovery Center helps you gain insight into your habitual thoughts and guides you toward replacing them with healthy, positive cognitive patterns.
 Cognitive-behavioral therapy is an excellent approach to substance use disorder treatment because it teaches the skills necessary for lasting recovery.

 Cognitive-behavioral therapy is characterized by several elements that work in concert to create lasting effects for those in recovery from addiction.
 For example, CBT: